Train thoroughly and start earning quickly

-All drivers are paid for attending and completing the orientation sessions, but the amount may vary by driving opportunity.
-Talk to a recruiter (800-44-PRIDE or live chat) for more specifics.
+Drivers are paid to attend and complete orientation, and pay rates vary by driving opportunity.
+Please talk to a recruiter (800-44-PRIDE or live chat) for specifics.

 How to prepare for inexperienced driver orientation

-Transitioning out of driving school or another job doesn’t have to be difficult.
+Transitioning out of driving school doesn’t have to be difficult.
 Our recruiting, training and operations teams work together to make the process easier for you.
-Orientation classes start every week, so we’ll help you lock in a start date that works and help you think through what you need to do.
+Plus, orientation begins on a weekly basis, meaning you can pick a start date that works best for you without having to wait long.

 What you’ll do during inexperienced driver orientation

 In-truck and in-simulator time

 During this part of orientation, you will go out on the road with an experienced training engineer.
-You will haul loads, do the work that you’ll be doing as a driver and learn the rhythms of day-to-day life on the road.
-Your training engineer will be in the passenger seat to observe, answer questions and help set you up for success.
+You will haul loads, do the work that you’ll be doing as a driver and learn the day-to-day life of a truck driver.
+Your training engineer will be in the passenger seat to answer all the questions you may have.

 Ongoing training initiatives to help you grow